List of NFL games played outside the United States

-The National Football League (NFL) has played numerous games outside the United States.
-All of the league's current and former teams have been based in the contiguous United States, with only the Pro Bowl played in a non-contiguous U.S. state (Hawaii).
+All National Football League (NFL) current and former teams have been based in the contiguous United States (U.S.), with only the Pro Bowl played in a non-contiguous state (Hawaii).
+The NFL, including predecessor leagues All-America Football Conference (AAFC) and American Football League (AFL), have played numerous games outside the U.S. Initially these were exhibition games played during the preseason.
+Prior to the AFL–NFL merger, all games were played in Canada and were oftentimes interleague matchups against Canadian Football League (CFL) teams.
+The league later expanded their efforts, with Germany, Japan, Mexico, Spain and the United Kingdom hosting multiple games.
+The first regular season game played outside of the U.S. was in Mexico City in 2005.
+As of 2025 seven countries have hosted regular season NFL games, with Australia scheduled to host its first game in 2026.

 Canadian Football League interleague games

 Six games held in Canada between 1950 and 1961 pitted NFL teams against Canadian Football League (CFL) (or precursor) teams.
 These games were a hybrid of American and Canadian football.
-Ottawa hosted the first two games, while Toronto hosted three of the remaining four and Montreal held one; the first game ever held in Toronto featuring an NFL team was in August 1959 and inaugurated the city's Exhibition Stadium.
-One game was played between the AFL's Buffalo Bills and CFL's Hamilton Tiger-Cats in August 1961, with Hamilton winning 38–21.
+Ottawa hosted the first two games, while Toronto hosted three and Montreal held one; the first game ever held in Toronto featuring an NFL team was in August 1959 and inaugurated the city's Exhibition Stadium.
+In addition, a game was played between the Brooklyn Dodgers of the All-America Football Conference (AAFC) and CFL's Montreal Alouettes in August 1948, with Brooklyn winning 27–1, and a game between the Buffalo Bills of the American Football League (AFL) and CFL's Hamilton Tiger-Cats in August 1961, with Hamilton winning 38–21.
 There was also a game in 1960 that pitted the Chicago Bears against the New York Giants played in Toronto; this was in return for a 1958 CFL matchup that was played in Philadelphia.

-The Western Interprovincial Football Union (later the Western Conference of the CFL) was never involved in interleague play with the NFL, although its teams occasionally played members of other rival U.S. leagues in the circuit's early years.
-At the time, the Western teams were still struggling to gain recognition within Canada as the Eastern Conference's competitive equal.
-A more practical factor inhibiting Western interleague play with the NFL was the prohibitive amount of time it would have taken to travel by rail from an NFL city to Western Canada for an exhibition game (the CFL did not even implement regular season interconference play until air travel came to be seen as a safe means of transport in the 1960s).
-Also, by the 1950s the West was already playing its regular season in August while the Eastern Conference still started its season around the same time as the NFL.
+The Western Interprovincial Football Union (now the West Division of the CFL) was never involved in interleague play with the NFL, although its teams occasionally played members of other rival U.S. leagues in the circuit's early years.
+At the time, the Western teams were still struggling to gain recognition within Canada as the competitive equal to the Interprovincial Rugby Football Union (now the East Division of the CFL).
+A more practical factor inhibiting interleague play between the Western teams and the NFL was the prohibitive amount of time it would have taken to travel by rail from an NFL city to Western Canada for an exhibition game (the CFL did not even implement regular season interconference play until air travel came to be seen as a safe means of transport in the 1960s).
+Also, by the 1950s the Western teams were already playing their regular season in August while the Eastern teams still started their season around the same time as the NFL.